lham/tonguetwister/docs/format-spec/chunks/RIFX.md

 The RIFX chunk is saved in **little-endian**.

-The structure of the chunk data is:
+The structure of the chunk is:

 Ref.   | Bytes       | Type(s)  | Name    | Description
 ---    | ---:        | ---      | ---     | ---